 Example only.
 If there is any doubt with regard to the final coordination data, voice coordination shall be used for confirmation.

 Example only.
-Receipt of a MAC message not be interpreted as meaning that the flight plan has been cancelled.
+Receipt of a MAC message must not be interpreted as meaning that the flight plan has been cancelled.
 Voice coordination must be conducted by the transferring controller to confirm the status of the flight.

 Example only.
 Each facility shall advise the other facility of any known equipment outage that affects AIDC.
 In the event of AIDC outage, voice communication procedures will apply.